13rian/connect4-solver/README.md

 ## Goal of this Project
 This is the implementation of a Connect 4 solver.
 The positions are solved with the negamax algorithm.
-I created this solver to have a test set for the [AlphaZero implementation of Connect4](https://github.com/13rian/alpha-zero-connect4).
+I created this solver to have a test set for the [AlphaZero Framework Project](https://github.com/13rian/alpha-zero-framework).
 The solver is based on [this](http://blog.gamesolver.org/) tutorial.
 The following strategies are used to solve the Connect4 positions:
 - Negamax (version of minimax where you assume that the opponent score is the negative value of your score)
 - Alpha-Beta-Pruning
 - Ordering of the move exploration order based on a score function.
 The score is equal to the number of created